FEDERAL JUDICIAL BALANCE AND ACCOUNTABILITY ACT¶

 -

-Establish binding ethical standards and accountability mechanisms for the Supreme Court that preserve judicial independence while ensuring that no Justice is above the rule of law;
+Establish binding ethical standards and accountability mechanisms for the Supreme Court to ensure that no justice is exempt from the rule of law;

 In this Act: